Berkeley-CS61B/website-sp24/policies/index.md

 ### Exams

+{: .info}
+> There will be two midterms and a final exam:
-Midterm 1: Thursday, February 15, 7–9pm PT
+> - Midterm 1: Thursday, February 15, 7–9pm PT

-Midterm 2: Thursday, March 21, 7–9pm PT
+> - Midterm 2: Thursday, March 21, 7–9pm PT

-Final exam: Tuesday, May 7, 8–11am PT
+> - Final exam: Tuesday, May 7, 8–11am PT

 Midterm 1 grades will be unavailable before the drop deadline.
 If you’re a prospective CS major and you are worried about dropping the course in the time before the drop deadline, please reach out to course staff for advice.

 #### Remote Exams
-We are not offering any remote exams this semester.
+We are **not** offering any remote exams this semester.
 You will need to be in-person on the listed dates to take the exams.

 If there are any extenuating circumstances that prevent you from taking an exam or its alternate such as conflicting exams or sickness, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfekfhrFzTiuW5evJ2iQCmxmQX3G_pTTNkW0OO7osBqeJvHww/viewform?usp=sf_link).